Gueraula de Codines

-Gueraula de Codines (1275–1340), was a Spanish folk healer.
+Gueraula [Geralda] de Codines (c.
+1275–1340), was a Catalan folk healer.

 She was a married peasant woman who lived in Subirats Alt Penedès and was active as a folk healer and a fortune teller.
-She enjoyed wide spread fame for her medical ability in contemporary Spain.
+She enjoyed wide spread fame for her medical ability in contemporary Catalonia.

 In 1303, a report to the Bishop of Barcelona, Ponç de Gualba, referred to her as divinatrix de parrochia de Subirat and described her popularity among the parishioners.
-She was questioned for sorcery and fortune telling in 1304.
-She used magical spells to cure both humans and animals, but also answered that she studied the urine of patients.
+She was questioned for sorcery and fortune telling in 1304 and 1307.
+She used magical spells to cure both humans and animals, including placing corn in the tails of sick animals, but also answered that she studied the urine of patients.

-She said that she had been taught medicine by a trained physician.
-She was admonished to repentance and not to repeat her activity.
-She was however admonished for the same crimes in 1307 as well as in 1327, and was apparently still active and popular.
+She said that she had been taught medicine by a trained physician named 'En Bonfi' and in the 1307 hearing she denounced a local 'Saracen' woman, Aixa of the castle of Subirats, who had cast spells to find stolen objects and against evil.
+Gueraula was admonished to repentance and not to repeat her activity, although she was allowed to continued to read urine and advise the sick.
+She was however admonished for the same crimes in 1327-30 and this time the denunciation was more serious - it was said that her medical practices reeked of heresy - and she was apparently still active and popular.
+In 1330 a local Inquisitor became involved in her case, although the case does not seem to have been prosecuted.